MR-ROGUE01/xgboost-classification-from-scratch/README.md

-# XGBoost Classification From Scratch
+# 🚀 XGBoost Classification From Scratch

-## Overview
+## 📌 Overview

-This project demonstrates how XGBoost works internally by implementing the core concepts of binary classification step by step before comparing the results with the official XGBoost library.
+This project explores how XGBoost works internally by implementing the core concepts of binary classification from scratch and then comparing the results with the official XGBoost library.

-The implementation covers:
+The project covers:

-* Log-Odds Initialization
+* ✅ Log-Odds Initialization
-* Sigmoid Transformation
+* ✅ Sigmoid Function
-* Gradient Calculation
+* ✅ Gradient Calculation
-* Hessian Calculation
+* ✅ Hessian Calculation
-* Gain-Based Split Selection
+* ✅ Gain-Based Split Selection
-* Leaf Weight Computation
+* ✅ Leaf Weight Computation
-* Prediction Updates
+* ✅ Prediction Updates
-* Decision Boundary Visualization
+* ✅ Decision Boundary Visualization
-* XGBoost Classifier using the official library
+* ✅ XGBoost Classifier
-* Hyperparameter Tuning with GridSearchCV
+* ✅ Hyperparameter Tuning with GridSearchCV

-The dataset used is the Moon Dataset generated using `sklearn.datasets.make_moons`.

 ---

-## Dataset
+## 📊 Dataset

+The Moon Dataset was generated using Scikit-Learn.

 ```python
 from sklearn.datasets import make_moons